sparkflows/sparkflows-docs/docs/tutorials/data-engineering/data-cleaning.rst

 Replace Gender and Family with 0/1
 ------------

-``FindAndReplaceUsingRegexMultiple`` processor sets values for the variables based on conditions, as shown below:
+``FindAndReplaceUsingRegexMultiple`` Processor sets values for the variables based on conditions, as below:

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^